Lending FAQs During Covid-19

 Q: Interest rates have dropped.
 Is this a good time to buy a home in Hawaii?

-Historically, there’s seldom been a bad time to purchase a home in Hawaii.
+It’s almost never a bad time to purchase a home in Hawaii.
 Home values in Hawaii have continued to appreciate over time, and tend to hold relatively steady, even during times when the rest of the national housing market sees a dip.
 We are hoping to see a little more inventory come on the market in the coming months, and it’s likely to be a buyers’ market for the foreseeable future.
-If you have the job stability and a desire to purchase, now is a great time to buy.
+If you have job stability and a desire to purchase, now is a great time to buy.

 Q: Have mortgage loan qualifications or lending restrictions changed since Covid-19?

 COVID has resulted in adaptations to appraisal requirements, employment verifications and additional third-party verifications.
-These changes remain in place and the team at Element Mortage has seen some additional requirements hit the board, specifically to self-employed borrowers.
-For example, some lenders are requiring YTD Profit & Loss statements with bank statements to verify the client’s consistency of deposits.
+These changes remain in place and the team at Element Mortgage has seen some additional requirements come to pass, specifically to self-employed borrowers.
+For example, some lenders are requiring YTD Profit & Loss statements with bank statements to verify a client’s consistency of deposits.

-In mid-April, Element Mortgage noted that some lenders had raised the FICO requirements for all loan products to 660 or even 700.
-While Element Mortgage had not yet had to follow suit with their clients as of April, it appeared that more and more lenders were tightening their guidelines at that time.
+In mid-April 2020, some lenders raised the FICO requirements for all loan products to 660 or even 700.
+It appeared that more and more lenders were tightening their guidelines at that time.

 Also by mid-April, most lenders had increased their minimum FICO for government loans to 640, so there were definitely some changes occurring as investors lost their appetite for riskier products.
 VA financing experienced a drastic credit score qualification change.
 While the VA does not have a published minimum FICO score, most lenders had it capped anywhere from 540-620.
 The minimum FICO is currently 640.